 To start, let’s incorporate these healthy practices in our routine to deal with emotional and physical stress we go through.

 Whenever one is feeling anxious or stressed, it is very hard to laugh.
-Along with many other health benefits of laughing, it is a good remedy to relieve stress, as well.
+It is a good remedy to relieve stress.
 No matter how hard it may seem, try to get a good laugh in whenever you’re feeling stressed.
 Call a friend, watch a funny show, pull out an old photo-album, but don’t sit idle and overthink.
 Laughing relieves stress and tension by relaxing muscles as it boosts the immune system.

 Whenever you’re feeling stressed, don’t hesitate taking a break for a small meditation session.
 It can wipe away your stress and help you restore your inner peace and calmness.
 Even a 5-minute meditation break helps.
 It can eliminate the destructive thoughts and attain a positive attitude even in the worst situations.